skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

+**Attention**: These tests apply and remove the Policy CRD and associated Policies as CRs.
+Those have cluster-wise effect.
+For that reason, they cannot be run in parallel with any other tests, lest they'll fail.

+# Note on files

 Under the `features` directory there are files are written in Gherkin, but not read by any actual Gherkin system (behave or cucumber).